Offaly GAA: Clubs

 Clubs contest the Offaly Senior Football Championship.
 That competition's most successful club is Rhode, with 30 titles.

 County team

 Perhaps the most famous moment in football history came in the 1982 All-Ireland Final when Offaly played Kerry.
-The match was a repeat of the previous year's final; however, not only that but a win for Kerry would give them an unprecedented fifth consecutive All-Ireland SFC title.
+The match was a repeat of the previous year's final; however, not only that but a win for Kerry would have given them an unprecedented fifth consecutive All-Ireland SFC title.
 Kerry were winning by two points with two minutes to go when Séamus Darby came on as a substitute and scored a critical goal.
 Kerry fumbled the counterattack which allowed Offaly to win by one single point with a score of 1–15 to 0–17.

 The Offaly vocational schools' team have made it to six All-Ireland finals but lost all six, including the first final when they were beaten by the Cork City team in 1961.